DataDog/integrations-core/snowflake/README.md

 1. Create a Datadog specific role and user to monitor Snowflake.
 In Snowflake, run the following to create a custom role with access to the ACCOUNT_USAGE schema.

     Note: By default, this integration monitors the `SNOWFLAKE` database and `ACCOUNT_USAGE` schema.
-See "Collecting Organization Data" for information on how to monitor the `ORGANIZATION_USAGE` schema
+See "Collecting Organization Data" for information on how to monitor the `ORGANIZATION_USAGE` schema.
     This database is available by default and only viewable by users in the `ACCOUNTADMIN` role or [any role granted by the ACCOUNTADMIN][4].